 We are dependent on the proceeds of this offering to maintain our operations and support our business growth.
 As of September 8, 2020 the Company had cash on hand of approximately \$11.9 million.
 The Company has projected operating losses and negative cash flows for the next several months.
 Without additional fundraising, typically and historically conducted on a rolling close basis, the Company will not be solvent after August 2021.
-If the maximum offering amount is not raised, we may require additional funds to maintain our operations and respond to business challenges and opportunities, including the need to develop new products or enhance our operating infrastructure or acquire complementary businesses and technologies.
-Accordingly, we may need to engage in subsequent equity or debt financings to secure additional funds through further issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our existing capital stock.
-Any debt financing secured by us in the future could involve restrictive covenants relating to our capital raising activities and other financinal and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities.
+If the maximum offering amount is not raised, we may require additional funds to maintain our operations and respond to business challenges and opportunities, including the need to develop mew products or enhance our existing products, enhance our operating infrastructure or acquire complementary businesses and technologies.
+Accordingly, we may need to engage in subsequent equity or debt financings to secure additional funds.
+If we raise additional funds through further issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences and privileges superior to those of holders of our existing capital stock.
+Any debt financing secured by us in the future could involve restrictive covenants relating to our capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities.
 Such financing could also require us to pledge assets as security for borrowings.
-If we were to leverage our business by incurring significant debt, we may be required to devete a substantial portion of our cash flow to service that indebtedness.
-This could require us to modify our business plan, for example, by delaying the expansion of our obtain adequate financing or financing on terms satisfactory to us, the Company may have to significantly reduce its operations or delay, scale back or discontinue the development of one or more of its platforms, seek alternative financing arrangements, declare bankruptey or terminate its operations entirely.
+If we were to leverage our business by incurring significant debt, we may be required to devote a substantial portion of our cash flow to service that indebtedness.
+This could require us to modify our business plan, for example, by delaying the expansion of our business.
+If we are unable to obtain adequate financing or financing on terms satisfactory to us, the Company may have to significantly reduce its operations or delay, scale back or discontinue the development of one or more of its platforms, seek altern